Green and Gold Rugby

-Green and Gold Rugby is a website "for passionate followers of Australian rugby."
-It is an Australian Rugby Union website that covers the Wallabies, Super Rugby, Australian club and schoolboy rugby.
-The contributors are volunteers.
+Green and Gold Rugby (GAGR) is an Australian website and blog focused on rugby union in Australia.
+The website describes itself as being: "for passionate followers of Australian rugby."
+The website also operates a podcast that mainly cover the Super Rugby, the Australia national rugby team (Wallabies), and the Australia national women's rugby team (Wallaroos).
+The website contributors are volunteers.

 History

 Green and Gold Rugby was founded as a Blogger property by Matt Rowley as an outlet to cover the 2007 Rugby World Cup on 25 May 2007.